List of investors in Bernard L. Madoff Investment Securities

 Investors in Bernard L. Madoff Investment Securities LLC lost billions of dollars in the Madoff investment scandal, a Ponzi scheme fraud conducted by Bernard Madoff.
 The amount missing from client accounts, over two thirds of which were fabricated gains, was almost $65 billion.
-The court-appointed trustee Irving Picard estimated actual losses to investors of $18 billion, and much of that money has been returned.
+The court-appointed trustee Irving Picard estimated actual losses to investors at $18 billion, and much of that money has been returned.

-The 162-page list of clients (without investment amount), filed in U.S. Bankruptcy Court in Manhattan, was made public on February 4, 2009.
+The 162-page list of clients (without investment amount), filed in United States bankruptcy court in Manhattan, was made public on February 4, 2009.
 Some of the clients profited.
 Thousands of individual investors of Fairfield Greenwich, J. Ezra Merkin's Ascot Partners, and Chais Investments are not included.